Lochnivar/ashverse/analysis/project-analysis-comprehensive.md

 ## EXECUTIVE SUMMARY

 The AshVerse storyboard presents a sophisticated alternate history with a strong thematic foundation and meticulous world-building.
 The core premise (Lee's death at Gettysburg, Longstreet's withdrawal) is historically sound and narratively compelling.
-The 76-year scope (1863-1939) allows for rich multi-generational storytelling through the Fairfax and Meade families.
+The 76-year scope (1863-1939) allows for rich multi-generational storytelling through the Fairfax and Haskell families.

 **Overall Assessment:** Strong foundation with some areas requiring refinement.
 The locked canon elements are generally well-justified, though a few may benefit from reconsideration for narrative flow.